-- Ficus rubiginosa, also known as Rusty Fig or Port Jackson Fig, is a hardy evergreen tree suitable for smaller landscapes.
+Ficus rubiginosa, also known as the Rusty Fig or Port Jackson Fig, is a hardy evergreen tree that boasts oval, blunt-tipped leaves and a distinct brown and hairy underside.

 About Ficus rubiginosa